-The Master of Architecture (Design) [MArch (Design)]* is a three-year full-time self-financed programme offered by the Department of Architecture.
-Built on the existing two-year MArch, the three-year MArch(Design) offers a path for qualified students from undergraduate programmes outside of architecture to pursue an architectural education.
+The Master of Architecture (Design) [(MArch (Design)) is a three-year full-time programme offered by the Department of Architecture.
+Built on the existing two-year UGC-funded MArch curriculum, the three-year MArch(Design) offers a path for qualified students from undergraduate programmes outside of architecture to pursue an architectural education.
 The MArch(Design) operates on a self-funding model.